svlentink/myhugoblogs/blog.lent.ink/content/2022/zzp-dev-NL.md

 ### Not needed

 - [Bookkeeping system](https://www.e-boekhouden.nl/prijzen), don't waste time on this when starting, this comes after you've landed your first gig
-- Invoice template, since this might be done for you by your broker (e.g. Brainnet)
+- Invoice template; since this might be done by your broker (e.g. Brainnet)
-- Website, focus on a good resume/linkedin instead, but do register your domain name
+- Website; focus on a good resume/linkedin instead, but do register your domain name

 ## 03 Getting hired